zquintana/ess-help/content/intellectual-property/index.md

 type: ip
 ---

-### Comprehensive Portfolio of 49 Awarded and Open Variations in 46 Countries
+### Comprehensive Portfolio of 49 Awarded Patents and Open Variations in 46 Countries

 7 awarded foundational patents supplemented by dozens of variation and supplemental patents worldwide.
 The strength of our patent portfolio protects automakers and customers as a